Frequently Asked Questions - Vermont Residents |

 Q: What is palliative sedation?

-A: Please see the definition in the Glossary of Terms.
+Please see the definition below in the Glossary of Terms.

 Q: Can the decision to use Act 39 be in my advance directives so that I can use medical aid in dying even if I’m not able to make the decision at the time?

-A: No. In order to qualify under Act 39, the patient must be able to make his or her own decisions.
+A: No. In order to qualify under Act 39, the patient must be able to make their decisions.

 Q: How many people have used Act 39?